kottans/frontend-2021-homeworks/README.md

 Your PR will be updated automagically.

 B23.
-Check your PR and summon a mentor
+Check your PR and summon a mentor:
- - navigate to your PR
+ - navigate to your PR in _homeworks main repo_
  - check your submitted files under **Files changed**;
    you will want to see your latest changes in the files
  - click **Re-request review** icon in the list of your PR reviewers